elmotec/massedit/README.txt

 Plans
 -----

-- Improve handling of wildcard files.
-- Add support for reccursive processing of directories.
 - Add support for 3rd party tool (e.g. `autopep8`_) to process the files.
 - Add support for a file of expressions as an argument to allow multiple modification at once.
 - Find a satisfactory way (ie. easy to use) to handle multiline regex as the current version works on a line by line basis.
 - Add magic variables ``lineno`` and ``filename`` in addition to ``line``.

 Rationale
 ---------

 - I have a hard time practicing more than a few dialects of regular expressions.
 - I need something portable to Windows without being bothered by eol.
 - I believe Python is the ideal tool to build something more powerful than simple regex based substitutions.

 History